SergeoLacruz/inventree-zebra-plugin/README.md

 ```

 Autoescape must be off.
 We do not need &quot and similar escapes here.
 Context variables can be used as usual.
+Start and stop commands ^XA and
+^XZ are added by the driver and not allowed in the template.
+The printer
+init string as given in the settings is added as usual.

 !!! warning "Limitation"
     ZPL commands starting with backslash like \\& cannot be used so far.